ATV By Example

 JavaScript

-Your DOM elements can have more than one target.
+Your DOM elements can have more than one target with the same name.

 HTML